andlekbra/dat250-expass2-jpa-examples/report.md

 - Tests failed on assertion of correct number of People in Family
 - Inspected database and could not find the expected join table between People and Family since the mappedby property is set in Family.
 - Moved @OneToMany annotation from field (as in tutorial) to the get method.
 Deleted the database and ran the tests again.
 All tests passed.

+Banking
+- created project using maven template in vscode.
+In the last example I had some problems with paths and folder structure that seems to be important in java/maven.
+Have not investigated this further.
+- Created classes according to class diagram.
+- Implemented example object world in junit test.
+Tested that objectlinks are correct by retrieving objects and compare with the id of the objects I persisted.
+There are a probably a more efficient way of testing this.

+Problems and things to remember:
+- I should use the maven and java tool in VS code to make sure the project is properly organized
+-